bogdanparvu18/msc-graduate-project/README.md

   - action accuracy

 #### Phase 6 — Add retrieval and multimodal grounding

+  In this section I implement a retrieval-and-grounding layer that maps operator questions to relevant multimodal evidence by combining metadata filtering and semantic retrieval over dashboard panels, topology views, routing artifacts, telemetry summaries, and logs.
+The selected evidence is then packaged into a constrained multimodal prompt so that the model produces answers, evidence references, and diagnosis candidates grounded only in retrieved incident artifacts.

+  Subworkflows: operator question → retrieve the relevant evidence → package only that evidence → run the multimodal model → return answer + evidence + confidence

 #### Phase 7 — Diagnosis engine
 #### Phase 8 — Guarded remediation recommendation